DHDev0/Muzero/README.md

 [x] implemented , [ ] unimplemented

-* [x] Work for any Gym environments/games. (any combination of continous or/and discrete action and observation space)
+* [x] Work for any Gymnasium environments/games. (any combination of continous or/and discrete action and observation space)
 * [x] MLP network for game state observation.
 (Multilayer perceptron)
 * [x] LSTM network for game state observation.
 (LSTM)
 * [x] Transformer decoder for game state observation.
 (Transformer)